smackanoodle/pwnagotchi-WittyPi4L3V7-plugin/readme.md

 main.plugins.wittypi4l3v7.enabled = true
 ```

+Hold button to shutdown, if it shuts down before the green light turns off for a few seconds then increase the sleep function time in the do_shutdown function in utilities.sh

 WittyPi4L3V7 web settings are accessible at http://10.0.0.2:8000/wittypi4/

 Huge thanks to the pwnagotchi pisugar2 plugin for providing me with a starting point for my plugin